zhongjie-cai/gomocker/README.md

 // expect
 m.Mock(foo).Expects(
-    gomocker.Matches(func(value interface{}) bool) {
+    gomocker.Matches(func(value int) bool) {
         // this allows customization of the check for a particular parameter
-        //   the original parameter is wrapped into an interface and is given as `value` here
-        //   returning false would cause the corresponding test to fail },
+        //   the matching function shall be defined using generics for the underlying parameter type
+        //   and can be directly used for comparison logic as needed return value == 123
+    },
 ).Returns()
 ```